 Christmas shopping, driving around looking at Christmas lights, getting my Gma’s tree decorated, as well as my Mom’s tree.
 Somewhere in there we watched pieces of “Elf.”
 It’s been such a whirlwind that I forget what else.

-Here’s what we’re making instead: Gingersnap Chocolate Ganache Truffles, Salted Peanut Butterscotch & Caramel Corn Bark, No Bake Eggnog Cheesecake with Gingersnap Crust (provided my Gma hasn’t guzzled it all by the time we get to making this!), and 5-Minute Peanut Butter Cup Fudge.
+Here’s what else though: Gingersnap Chocolate Ganache Truffles, Salted Peanut Butterscotch & Caramel Corn Bark, No Bake Eggnog Cheesecake with Gingersnap Crust (provided my Gma hasn’t guzzled it all by the time we get to making this!), and 5-Minute Peanut Butter Cup Fudge.
+ALL of that.

-Oh, and probably No Bake Peanut Butter Pie.
+Oh, and probably this No Bake Peanut Butter Pie recipe.
 We make that for every holiday, whether we have a working oven or not.
-That’s our no-bake menu.

 That’s our ‘no bake’ menu.
 It’s still a ton of variety, but none of it requires an oven!
 Christmas is saved. 🙂

 Should you find yourself in a similar situation, without a functioning oven, or you simply don’t want to bake, or you are looking for a last minute dessert, I can’t say enough good things about this Cookie Butter Cheesecake with Biscoff Crust.
 I think the crust benefits from 10 minutes in the oven to solidify, but you don’t have to bake it.

 It’s the easiest dessert, and it is a crowd-pleaser, guaranteed.
 For something simple and last minute, you cannot go wrong with this Cookie Butter Cheesecake with Biscoff Crust!